What Is A Septic Tank?

 Without proper septic tank maintenance, this results in the sludge/scum passing out into the drainfield.
 THIS IS NOT GOOD!
 The drainfield now becomes clogged and unusable from the sludge/scum and will need to be replaced.

 All drainfields are not created equally.
 Each has a limited capacity which is affected by a number of things including but not limited to: elevated levels of groundwater, size of the drainfield, type of soil, number of people living in the house, age of drainfield, tree roots, etc.

-Every drainfield will fail eventually and they cost thousands of dollars to replace.
-BUT you can extend the life of your septic system by minimizing the amount of solid waste that enters the drainfield.
+Drainfields cost thousands of dollars to replace, BUT you can extend the life of your septic system by minimizing the amount of solid waste that enters the drainfield.
 This is primarily done through regular septic tank maintenance.

 Click On Images For Detailed Explanation

 This is another example of what can happen when your drainfield fails.
 This is raw sewage from your septic tank

 This is what happens on the surface of the ground when the drainfield is failing.
 Wastewater from the septic tank cannot filter down through the soil because the drainfield is full of sludge.
 This sewage then puddles on the surface